Detroit Family Reportedly Booted From Flight After Several Passengers Complain About Their Body Odor

 — New York Daily News (@NYDailyNews) January 24, 2019

-This is not the first story of a smelly passenger to gain viral attention, though one from last year had a much more tragic ending.
-In May, a Transavia Airlines flight had to make an emergency landing in Portugal after passengers complained of an overpowering smell from one of the passengers, which was so bad that other passengers actually vomited and passed out.
+This is not the first story of a purportedly smelly passenger to gain viral attention, though one from last year had a much more tragic ending.
+In May, a Transavia Airlines flight had to make an emergency landing in Portugal after passengers complained of an overpowering smell from one of the passengers.
+The smell was allegedly so bad that other passengers actually vomited and passed out.

-It turned out that the man, 58-year-old Russian rock guitarist Andrew Suchilin, was suffering from a flesh-eating disease and died from the disease several weeks later.
+It turned out that the man at the center of this story, 58-year-old Russian rock guitarist Andrey Suchilin, was suffering from a flesh-eating disease.
+He died from the disease several weeks later.

 As CBS reported, it was believed Suchilin contracted the disease while on vacation in the Canary Islands.
-He visited a doctor while on vacation, but was told it was a normal “beach infection” and given some antibiotics.
+He visited a doctor while on vacation, but was told it was a normal “beach infection,” and was given some antibiotics.
 He did not realize the severity of the infection until boarding the flight.

 The story had originally gotten some viral interest, with many stories poking fun at the man’s apparently overwhelmingly pungent odor, not realizing the severity of the situation.

-In Detroit, Yossi Adler said he believes there must have been another reason that he and his family were kicked off the America Airlines flight..
+In Detroit, Yossi Adler said that he believes there must have been another reason that he and his family were kicked off of the America Airlines flight.